 What If You Need Help?

-I recommend visiting the US Department of State’s Smart Traveler Enrollment Program (STEP) and registering your trip – especially for long-term and solo travelers.
+In addition to conducting your own research, I recommend visiting the US Department of State’s Smart Traveler Enrollment Program (STEP) and registering your trip – especially for long-term and solo travelers.
 The State Department’s notes, cautions, and special alerts are interesting and informative.
 When you register, you’ll receive email alerts about situations of concern in the countries you’re visiting.
 Keep in mind that even though this information is worthy of noting, sometimes the warnings may be overkill.
+Don’t necessarily let them scare you.

 Wherever you travel, it’s advisable to know how to reach the US Embassy.

 Understanding the basics of booking accommodations and local transportation helps demystify your journey, making it easier and more enjoyable.
-Other considerations for long-term travelers include preparing for language differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
-Travel apps help address many of these concerns but they are topics for future posts.
+Other considerations for long-term travelers include preparing for language and food differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
+Travel apps help address some of these concerns, but they’re topics for future posts.

 Next Solo Adventure

 I’m planning my next travel adventure through five European countries on the way back to South Africa where I have a retirement visa.
 I decided to revisit three magnificent cities that stole my heart in the past – Prague, Rome, and Istanbul.
-Portugal and Denmark are new destinations on the itinerary.
-I’m so excited about the next adventure!
+Denmark, Portugal, and the Azores are new destinations.
+I’m excited about the next adventure!